dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

 ----------------------------------------------------------------------
 ## Part 3: Flush stale state.
 (30 minutes)

+The previous code (hopefully) works, but is actually incorrect.
+We are getting away with the fact that we are not running uncached, and we haven't been switching between address spaces.

 Weirdly, this is --- by far --- the hardest part to get right:
   1. If you get it wrong, your code may "work" fine.
 We are running with